-2.3 Self-Sustaining Growth Town (Place of Strategic Potential) Virginia
+2.3 Self-Sustaining Growth Town

+Virginia

 This written statement provides an overview of the development strategy for Virginia.
-Virginia has been identified in the Northern and Western Regional Spatial and Economic Strategy (RSES) as a Place of Strategic Potential performing important sub-regional functions for employment, housing and services.
+Virginia has been identified in the Northern and Western Regional Spatial and Economic Strategy (RSES) as a Town performing important sub-regional functions for employment, housing and services.
 Virginia is identified as a hub for the east of the County with the RSES identifying the need to address the commuting out of the county by providing employment and support services.
 It is described as a Self Sustaining Growth Town in the County Settlement Hierarchy.
 The town has significant service and employment functions, good regional transport links and has the capacity for continued growth to become more self sustaining.